 Utilitarianism is characterized by two elements:

-You can see how this would work in practice by looking at Bentham, chapter 4, section V.
+You can see how this would work in practice by looking at Bentham, chapter 4, §V.

-Generally speaking, the utilitarians supported their view by arguing that it is implicit in common sense morality, meaning the moral codes that we all follow in our everyday lives.
-For the most part, they said, moral rules are implicitly utilitarian: they work to produce the best results overall.
+Generally speaking, the utilitarians support their view by arguing that it is implicit in common sense morality, meaning the moral codes that we all follow in our everyday lives.
+For the most part, they say, moral rules are implicitly utilitarian: they work to produce the best results overall.
 When they do not work this way, according to the utilitarians, they should be regarded as irrational.

 In making their points, the utilitarians had to adopt two different postures towards common sense morality.
 On the one hand, common sense morality provides the chief support for utilitarianism.
-The reason we’re given for believing utilitarianism is that it is implicit in our common sense moral codes.
+The reason we are given for believing utilitarianism is that it is implicit in our common sense moral codes.
 We are supposed to be implicitly committed to utilitarianism, even if we are not aware of it.